Research at WorkSafe

 Recovery

-• Mixed methods evaluation of new support services, treatment pathways and case management models to support injured worker recovery.
+• Use of mixed methods evaluation of new support services.
+These include treatment pathways and case management models to support injured worker recovery.

 • Clinical research, decision-making approaches, clinical evidence reviews.